anonymous-one/hostapd-roamer/README.md

 **Final notes**

+Remember, you are going to need to have **a copy of this running on each access point you want to roam from**.
+And of course the rssi.config.php file will need to be specific to that access point.
+In my case, 3 routers, each running a copy of this script.
+Currently its **setup to support a single roaming device (client)**.
+I put the foundation in place to support multiple clients, but in my home, its really only my cellphone I care about.

-Like I said, this is a bit of a custom script tailored to my use case so YMMV.
+And finally, this is a bit of a custom script tailored to my use case so YMMV.
+Enjoy!